thefunmisols/12-Month-Financial-Forecast-and-Scenario-Analysis-Brief/README.md

 Leadership should make the Month 7 operating expense increase conditional on a formal Month 6 performance review.
 Approval should depend on demonstrated revenue growth, maintained contribution margins, and sufficient cash to fund the additional commitment.
 This decision would link expansion spending to verified business performance while protecting profitability and liquidity if growth falls below expectations.

+**NOTE**
+I double checked my work to make sure of the following;

+-Keeping calculations structured before writing the analysis

+-Focusing on drivers, not just the numbers

+-Considering how revenue growth impacts all variable costs

+-Maintaining a professional tone in the executive brief

+-Remembering to adjust operating expenses in Month 7

+-Applying the correct percentage calculations

+-Writing descriptive summaries with insight

+-Repeating numbers and making sure to add the interpretation

+-I made sure to consider all the factors above as these are the common mistakes made during forecast and scenario analysis